-“Just because Hitler said the modern art is bad, that doesn’t make it good”
+“Just because Hitler said that modern art is bad, that doesn’t make it good”

 ~ Peter Sloterdijk in conversation with Reza Negarestani.

-There’s been a time in which art meant something, and we are not saying it with melancholy attitude, but with pure assertive intent.
-Though structurally useless, in the practical meaning of the word, the artistic expression used to have a precise sense—fluctuated in time according to different art forms and movements—which nonetheless justified it as the symbolic or concrete conveyor of such and such system of values, such and such narrative.
-Raffaello’s Transfigurationis a clear example of this well-defined modus essendi of art: the painting, subsumed under precise rules, adheres to a specific aesthetic canon, and it has been commissioned for a clear purpose.
+There’s been a time in which art meant something, and I am not saying it with melancholic attitude, but with a pure assertive intent.
+Although structurally useless, in the practical meaning of the word, the artistic expression used to have a precise sense, which continually changed with time passing by according to different art forms and movements, but that nonetheless justified it as the symbolic or concrete conveyor of such and such system of values, such and such narrative.
+Raffaello’s Transfiguration is a clear example of this well-defined modus essendi of art: the painting, subsumed under precise rules, adheres to a specific aesthetic canon, and it has been commissioned for a clear purpose.
 In front of it, Nietzsche was aware of assisting to a double-illusion or a double-appearance.
 If we consider our way of relating to reality as essentially representative, it follows that the artistic yearning, which is a po(i)etic intensification of this representation, signals a further hiatus, such that the work of art becomes an appearance of the appearance, “and therefore as an even higher satisfaction of the original desire for appearance”, to quote The Birth of Tragedy.
 Artists, raising themselves above the original sin of representation, give birth to a double, a double of the real, which can be celebrative as well as critical, but which nonetheless draws a demarcation between empirical reality (our representation of this appearance), and its artistic (double) reproduction.

 Beginning with Duchamp, and then with Warhol, the boundaries of artistic circumscription began to blur.
 The very nature of art is being put into question.
-What is art becomes the issue par excellence of the aesthetic discourse, as well as “what is history?”, “what is philosophy” and so on, are the questions raised within different conceptual domains.
-Overall, the 20th Century exemplified the awareness of an underlying lack of sense, marked by a foundational crisis and the feeling of an inexorable decline.
-It is the century of tragedies—the century which, in other words, deal with Nietzsche’s prophecy.
+What is art becomes the issue par excellence of the aesthetic discourse, as well as “what is history?”, “what is philosophy” and so on, are the questions raised within their respective conceptual domains.
+Overall, the 20th Century exemplified the growing awareness of an underlying lack of sense, marked by a foundational crisis and the feeling of an inexorable decline.
+It is the century of tragedies—the century which, in other words, deals with Nietzsche’s prophecy.